VirtualBrainLab/ephys-link/README.md

 is currently designed to interface with local/desktop instances of Pinpoint.
 It will not work with the web browser versions of Pinpoint at this time.

-## Install for use
+## Install as Standalone Executable

 1. Download the latest executable from the [releases page](https://github.com/VirtualBrainLab/ephys-link/releases/latest).
 2. Double-click the executable file to launch the startup window.
+    1. Take note of the IP address and port. **Copy this information into Pinpoint to connect**.
 3. Select the desired configuration and click "Launch Server".

 The startup window will be replaced with the server's console.
 Your configurations will be saved for future use.

-By default, the server will broadcast with its local IP address on port 8081.
-**Copy this information into Pinpoint to connect**.
+To connect to the server from Pinpoint, provide the IP address and port.
 For example, if the server is running on the same computer that Pinpoint is, use

 - Server: `localhost`
 - Port: `8081`

+If the server is running on a different (local) computer, use the IP address of that computer as shown in the startup window instead of `localhost`.

-## Install for development
+## Install for Development

 1. Clone the repository.
 2. Install [Hatch](https://hatch.pypa.io/latest/install/)